harrykimpel/microsoft-WhatTheHack/xxx-AgentFrameworkObservabilityWithNewRelic/Student/Challenge-06.md

 ### Layer 1: Custom Events (The Foundation)

-First, emit the three custom events (`LlmChatCompletionMessage` x2, `LlmChatCompletionSummary`).
-This tells New Relic about every LLM interaction and **unlocks model inventory & comparison features**.
+First, emit the two custom events (`LlmChatCompletionMessage` x2, `LlmChatCompletionSummary`).
+This tells New Relic about every LLM interaction and **unlocks New Relics curated user experience for model inventory & comparison features**.

-See `web_app.py` (lines 439-509) for the exact implementation.
+See examples below for the exact implementation.
 This is your baseline for all AI Monitoring.

 ### Layer 2: LLM-Based Quality Evaluation